Jeli-R/Data-Science-and-machine-learning-for-the-biosciences-Assessment/final_project.md

 # Data-Science-and-machine-learning-for-the-biosciences-Assessment

-# Analysis and predictions regarding the characteristics of my research area based on satellite images, before commencing fieldwork
+# nalysis and predictions regarding the characteristics of my research area based on satellite images, before commencing fieldwork

 ## INTRODUCTION